Education has been at the heart of KET’s mission since its inaugural broadcast more than fifty years ago.

 Including certified online training, KET annually provides courses for thousands of childcare workers, preschool instructors and parents, enhancing the quality of curriculum and instruction for Kentucky children in daycares and preschools.

 KET and PBS KIDS are leaders in reaching families – especially those who need it most.
 PBS stations reach more children age 2-5, more moms with young children, and more children from low-income homes than any other children’s TV network.

-Given the data from the Kentucky Department of Education indicating that 50% of the children in our state aren’t prepared to enter kindergarten, PBS KIDS programs like Sesame Street, Curious George and The Cat in the Hat, are especially important.
+Given the data from the Kentucky Department of Education indicating that more than 50% of the children in our state aren’t prepared to enter kindergarten, PBS KIDS programs like Sesame Street, Curious George and The Cat in the Hat, are especially important.